jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 The global scope was the only real choice and soon became a busy place.
 That resulted in name collisions and, JavaScript being what it is, that was perfectly OK from the point of view of the interpreter.
-Even Libraries like `jQuery` and `Underscore` whose exports and aliases were well known ran into others using their names.
+Even libraries like `jQuery` and `Underscore` whose exports and aliases were well known ran into others using their names.
 Techniques were used like namespacing to try and avoid collisions, but inevitably someone would overwrite someone else's behaviour, bugs ate up whole applications.
+Words were said.
 Something had to give.

 The great thing about JavaScript has always been it's rich ecosystem and community, and it really pulled together over this problem to create a few competing standards in userland.
 Each had it's own quirks and benefits and in this article we'll have a look at a few.

 Before we get into it though I should point out that this is mostly interesting from an historical point of view, you don't need to know all of them.
-The main systems you will come in contact with are now `CommonJS` and `ES6 Modules`.
+The main systems you will come in contact with are now [`CommonJS`](#commonjs) and [`ES6 Modules`](#es6).

 ## What is a module anyway?

 A module is a file containing JavaScript code.
-They allow us to build up complex applications from smaller simpler components.
+They allow us to build up complex applications from smaller simpler chunks of code.

 A module might export a class or a group of constants or functions, but whatever it exports should be closely related.